Live long and illuminate

 Diffused & Dark-Sky Friendly Optics

 Advocating for a reduction in light pollution, Evluma offers a Dark-Sky Friendly AreaMax with a flat lens resulting in no light above 90%, and a U0 BUG rating.
-Additionally, light trespass may be easily curtailed through the use of the AreaMax LTS (Light Trespass Shield) mountable in three different positions and/or dimming with ConnectLED with brightness settings between 100-20%.
+Additionally, light trespass may be easily curtailed through the use of the AreaMax LTS4 (Light Trespass Shield) mountable in four different positions and/or dimming with ConnectLED™.

-The OmniMax includes a revolutionary molded silicone lens with matte finish for maximum light diffusion, reducing glare in pedestrian environments where light quality can meet stringent esthetic judgements.
+The OmniMax includes a revolutionary molded silicone lens with matte finish for maximum light diffusion, reducing glare in pedestrian environments where light quality can meet stringent esthetic judgments.
 The patent-pending, radial placement of LEDS in the novel light engine emulates the burn center of legacy HID bulbs enhancing familiarity and visual comfort.
 These are options perfect for roadway streetlights and roadway lighting.

 A driver designed to last 20 years requires high surge capacity, quality components, and the ability to maintain its surge rating over the extremes in temperature that outdoor lighting can encounter.

-Properly rated and well matched components have a profound effect on longevity.
-While we require our surge protection to handle the highest 20KV/10KA, ANSI/IEEE C62.41.2-2002 rating – Category C, Level H, MOVs (Metal Oxide Varistors) can wear from the multitude low level surges that can occur over years of use.
+Properly rated and well-matched components have a profound effect on longevity.
+While we require our surge protection to handle the highest 20KV/10KA, ANSI/IEEE C62.41.2-2002 rating – Category C, Level H, MOVs (Metal Oxide Varistors) can wear from the multitude low-level surges that can occur over years of use.
 Consequently, we use components tested to endure over 1 million 100amp surges.
-Evluma’s replaceable surge board offers three such MOVs.
-In addition, the surge board is fuse-protected safeguarding your investment and reducing the risk of propagation down the line in the event of lighting or other catastrophic event.
+Evluma’s surge board offers three such MOVs.
+In addition, the surge board is fuse-protected safeguarding your investment and reducing the risk of propagation down the line in the event of lightning or other catastrophic events.

 Category C locations can produce large electrical fields and build up static electric charges in the housing of ungrounded outdoor luminaires.
 A patented Evluma system bleeds off externally induced voltages keeping the AreaMax, (the LEDS and the installer) safe.